-Have you ever been enjoying a nice day outside when you suddenly notice an ominous buzzing sound coming from up high?
+Have you ever been outside when you suddenly notice a buzzing sound coming from up high?
 You glance around nervously and spot a large nest teeming with bald-faced hornets.

-Bald-faced hornets (Dolichovespula maculata) love building their nests in bushes, in the eaves of your home, in a nearby tree, etc. [1].
-But don’t worry; in this article, you’ll learn how to send those stinging menaces packing using home remedies and more.
+But don’t worry; in this article, you’ll learn how to control these stinging insects using home remedies and more.

 Dangers of Bald-Faced Hornets

 Getting too close can also prove dangerous.
-Their stings are painful, and the venom can cause life-threatening allergic reactions in some people [2].
+The stings of these wasps are painful, and the venom can cause life-threatening allergic reactions in some people [2].

 The best way to avoid getting stung is to steer clear of their nesting areas.
-Also, never provoke the wasps by throwing objects at or disturbing their nest.
+Also, never provoke the wasps by throwing objects at or disturbing their nests.

 These insects are beneficial predators of garden pests when their nests are located away from human activity.
-However, if a nest is built in an area where it poses a risk, it’s best to have it removed by a professional exterminator to avoid getting attacked.
+However, if a nest is built in an area where it poses a risk, it is best to have it removed by a professional exterminator to avoid being attacked.

-Below are some home remedies and organic methods you can also try to help keep them away.
+Below are some home remedies and organic methods you can try to help keep them away.

 1. Close Off Entry Points